drandreaskrueger/chainhammer/README.md

 If there are connection problems, check the ports in [config.py](hammer/config.py) --> `RPCaddress, RPCaddress2`.

 ### quickstart
+A new integrated script which executes a lot of steps, one by one.
+Beware, this is still beta.
+Please report any issues, thanks.

+    ./run.sh Geth-Clique-Local geth-clique

+### step-by-step
 Remember, in each new terminal virtualenv: `cd hammer; source ../env/bin/activate`

 first terminal: